CentOS/reimzul/README.md

 ```
 Important to know that there is no need to submit for i386 : it will be done automatically in parallel on the builder doing the x86_64 build, with the same timestamp

-The controller has also a dispatcher worker that watches the notify tube, and will :
+The controller has also a dispatcher worker (msg_dispatcher.py) that watches the notify tube, and will :
  * send mails to specific rcpts for each failed/successful build
  * log to /var/log/reimzul/reimzul.log
  * add each job to local mongodb instance
+ * also send json payload over mqtt (so then various subscribers can reuse those payloads, including for example for irc notifications)

+To control those notifications, reimzul uses a config file /etc/reimzul/reimzul.ini (see reimzul.ini.sample for reference)

 ## Builders (workers)